sherrylee1534/sherrylee1534/README.md

 develop games that will provide impactful, entertaining experiences to the players.

-My repositories here consist of personal projects (games) & school projects (apps).
+My repositories here consist of personal projects & school projects.